hiukim/mind-ar-js-doc/docs/face-tracking-quick-start/webpage.md

 ### scale

 MindAR engine will scale the entity according to the size of the face.
 More specially, the width of the face is 1 unit of length.
-You can see that in the above example, we set the green sphere size to radius 0.1, which is rouhgly 20% of the face width.
+You can see that we set the green sphere size to 0.1 radius in the above example, and it will cover rougly 20% of the face in width.

 ### rotation